imaris/ImarisConvertBioformats/README.md

 # ImarisConvertBioformats

+ImarisConvertBioformats is a command line program that converts microscopy image files stored in one of the many file formats readable by the [*Bio-Formats*](https://www.openmicroscopy.org/bio-formats/) readers into the IMS format used by the [*Imaris*](https://imaris.oxinst.com/) software for visualization and analysis of microscopy images.

+ImarisConvertBioformats uses [*ImarisWriter*](https://github.com/imaris/ImarisWriter) for high performance writing of files.
+It uses the Bio-Formats readers in a slice-by-slice way during conversion to achieve conversion with minimal memory overhead.

+ImarisConvertBioformats is simple to use from the command line.
+It can also be used as a plugin to the ImarisFileConverter program which provides a graphical user interface that makes file conversion very simple.

 ### Usage

-ImarisConvertBioformats is an executable.
+ImarisConvertBioformats is a command line program.
 To get the arguments list and usage examples:

 On Windows
 ```bash